vultr/vultr-mdtk/tests/Vale/Vultr.You.md

 ## Warning

 You can finish the MySQL installation.
-You will finish the MySQL installation.
+You should finish the MySQL installation.
+You will throw the server as far as you can.